Have you ever noticed how God can use something as small and delicate as a flower to reveal a powerful spiritual truth?

 1. A Symbol of Purity

-The lily of the valley is white, clean, and beautiful.
+The lily of the valley is white, clean, and beautiful lily of the valley bible verse.

 In the Bible, white often represents holiness and righteousness.